laidbacki/LibertyCityFreeRoam/README.md

 - NO SQL/DATABASE NEEDED!
 - NO STEAM NEEDED TO JOIN

-Known Bugs: Teleport with vMenu may cause crash.
+Known Bugs: Teleport to player with vMenu may cause crash.

 Credits for the Map: CJ, Math, PichotM, Vladi Boy, Ly, njkellman, ER